Smithville, Ontario: Economy

 Retail establishments in Smithville are congregated amongst two major nodes: the downtown core, and the Village Square Mall.

 Arts and culture

 Until 2017, Smithville held an annual agricultural festival called PoultryFest.

 The Smithville Fair was historically held at the West Lincoln Mixed Use Recreation Site (formerly Smithville Fairgrounds).
 The Smithville Agricultural Society merged with the Lincoln Agricultural Society in 2012, and the fair was moved to the nearby West Niagara Fairgrounds, where the agricultural fair is held annually before Labour Day.

 Attractions

 Parks

 Parks in Smithville include the Smithville Conservation Area, and the Mixed Use Recreational Site (MURS).

 The "Murgatroyd Parkette" is at the corner of Griffin and St. Catharines Street.
 It has trees and benches, and features the town clock (from the original post offices) mounted on a pedestal.
+Once was a tie factory, this location was occupied by Hellbender Ink Vintage Tattoo, becoming it's very first tattoo shop in 2013.

 The Smithville Branch of the West Lincoln Public Library is located at the West Lincoln Community Complex and Arena on West St. and is open six days a week.